Westinghouse WGen14500TFc - 14500/18000W Tri Fuel Generator With Remote Start

 Power & Run Time

-The Westinghouse WGen14500TFc delivers 120/240V and benefits from a tri-fuel technology that allows it to run on gasoline, propane, or natural gas.
-When gasoline-powered, it enjoys a running wattage of 14,500W and a peak wattage of 18,000W.
-When propane-powered, it benefits from 13,000 rated watts and 16,000 peak watts.
-Its natural gas operation offers 11,600W of rated wattage and 14,400W of starting wattage.
+The Westinghouse WGen14500TFc delivers 120/240V and is equipped with a tri-fuel technology, enabling it to operate on gasoline, propane, or natural gas.
+When powered by gasoline, it achieves a running wattage of 14,500W and a peak wattage of 18,000W.
+Switching to propane provides 13,000 rated watts and 16,000 peak watts, while natural gas operation delivers 11,600W of rated wattage and 14,400W of starting wattage.

-Operating with a noise level of 74 dBA (just slightly more noisy than a shower), the generator starts up via a practical and straightforward electric starter (battery included).
-The WGen14500TFc can also be remotely started, offering further convenience (key fob included).
+Operating at a noise rating of 74 dBA (just slightly more noisy than a shower), this generator starts up with a user-friendly and hassle-free electric starter (battery included).
+Additionally, the WGen14500TFc features remote starting, offering users increased convenience (key fob included).

-In terms of running time, the WGen14500TFc, equipped with a 10.5 gallons fuel tank, is capable of running continuously for around 10 hours at 50% load on a full gasoline tank (with fuel consumption estimated at around 1.05 gallons per hour).
-When utilizing propane, it provides around 3.5 hours (on a 20 lbs tank - propane consumption around 1.34 GPH) of operation.
+The WGen14500TFc, with a fuel capacity of 10.5 gallons, reaches a run time of around 10 hours at 50% load utilizing gasoline (fuel consumption around 1.05 GPH).
+Alternatively, it can reach a run time of around 3.5 hours (on a 20 lbs tank - propane consumption around 1.34 GPH) with propane.

 Outlets

-The control panel features the following 7 AC outlets:
+The control panel features 7 AC outlets as follows:

-Moreover, it boasts 2 DC outlets: there's two 5V USB ports (USB-A) with which you may charge electronics, for example mobile phones or tablets, conveniently.
+Moreover, it comes equipped with 2 DC outlets: there's two 5V USB ports (USB-A) allowing you to conveniently charge electronics such as mobile phones and tablets.

 Westinghouse's ST Switch Outlet